segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 ### Screen
 The [Screen](/docs/connections/spec/screen/) method lets you record whenever a user sees a screen in your mobile app, along with optional extra information about the page being viewed.

 You'll want to record a screen event whenever the user opens a screen in your app.
-This could be a view, fragment, dialog or activity depending on your app.
+This could be a view, fragment, dialog, or activity depending on your app.

 Not all integrations support screen, so when it's not supported explicitly, the screen method tracks as an event with the same parameters.